 One can draw a lot from this collective well of experience; early adopters and new innovators alike.
 One of the insights gleaned from this was that customers felt better about interacting with a chatbot when they knew that they had the option to converse with an actual human, if and when they needed it.
 The option of using live chat reassures customers that their queries will be answered and there won't be any confusion involved.

-Here are some important questions for you to consider before looking for a chatbot solution for your business.
+Here are some important questions for you to consider before looking for or comparing a chatbot vs live chat for your business.

 Ever got tired of having to answer the same questions over and over?
 Repetitive actions like this make your customer service executives cranky.
 Engati customer support chatbots can easily retrieve data that has been stored in a database and answer simple, repetitive questions over and over with the same enthusiasm every time.
 Then you can include a human agent through live chat solution, just to handle the more complex questions.